kai-niemi/chaos/README.md

 the interleaving.
 This enables creating a high number of accounts spanning many ranges while still causing contention.

+## CockroachDB Setup

+Ensure that you are using CockroachDB 23.2 or later and then enable RC with:

+    SET CLUSTER SETTING sql.txn.read_committed_isolation.enabled = 'true';

 ## Build and Run

 Install the JDK: